 • You will need a computer and web cam.

 • Skype lesson are 45 minutes long followed by an emailed assignment including pdf's and mp3's.
 You can email me with questions at any time.

 • You get all the benefits of a private lesson without leaving your home.

 For further info contact me at email@example.com or call 617-332-0176.

 • If you're looking to have your playing evaluated, simply email me an mp3 of yourself playing to a backing track.
 I will review it and then we can either talk by phone (45 min) or Skype or I can send you written comments, materials and suggestions.

 ABOUT THE LESSONS

 These lessons were originally created in response to requests by students.
-Now, 20+ years later, with students around the world, I have found Lessons by Email or Skype to be an extremely effective way of teaching both improvisation (to all instrumentalists and vocalists) and woodwind technique.
+Now, 20+ years later, with students around the world, I have found Lessons by Email or Skype to be an extremely effective way of teaching both woodwind technique and improvisation (to all instrumentalists and vocalists).
 A few of the advantages are: 1) you can work at your own time and pace; 2) you have a permanent record of the lessons; 3) you receive state-of-the-art personalized instruction for less than the cost of a local teacher.